-In 1975 Erdős and Selfridge [ES], proved the beautiful result that the product of two or more consecutive integers can never be a perfect power.
-We conjecture that the product of three or more consecutive integers of an arithmetic progression $a \pmod{q}$ with (a,q) = 1can never be a perfect power except in the two cases parametrized below.
-This is well beyond the reach of our methods here, though we prove Corollary 1 above, and note the following cases already considered in the literature:
+2.1 A generalization of Kummer's descent.
+In 1975 Erdős and Selfridge [14] proved the beautiful result that the product of two or more consecutive integers can never be a perfect power.
+We conjecture that the product of three or more consecutive integers of an arithmetic progression $a \pmod{q}$ with (a,q) = 1 can never be a perfect power except in the two cases parametrized below.
+This is well beyond the reach of our methods here, though we now prove the following.